SponTanious/Domino-Arm/README.md

 The following link is a video of the arm we created in operation. <br>
 <a href="https://www.youtube.com/watch?v=p-tF9si5Xu8&feature=youtu.be">Click Here for Our Video Demonstartion</a>

+## License
+This library is licensed under MIT.
+Full license text is available in LICENSE.